Dwhite77/CSV-Migration-Project/README.md

-# CSV Reading Project
+# Employee CSV Migration Project

-The Sort Manager Project, is a small application used to generate an array of random numbers and them sort them into numerical order.
+The Employee CSV Migration Project, is a small application used to generate an MYSQL database and move data from a supplied CSV file into it, it makes use of functional programming as well as multithreading
 ## Table of Contents
 1. [Introduction](#intro)
 2. [Instructions](#instructions)